Skip to content

 Monetary damages are reimbursements for accident-related expenses or compensation for anticipated costs or financial losses stemming from the accident.
 Grounds for economic damages include the following:

-• Burial and funeral costs: If a person dies in the accident, their estate can seek compensation for expenses, including the burial and funeral costs.
+If a person dies in the accident, their estate can seek compensation for expenses, including burial and funeral costs through a wrongful death lawsuit.

-• Lost wages: Accident victims may miss out on earning income because of their injuries.
-In this case, they can seek compensation for the lost wages.
-They can also seek compensation for anticipated future lost wages if they need more time off work to recover.
+Accident victims may miss out on earning income because of their injuries.
+They can seek compensation for lost wages, including anticipated future lost wages if they need more time off work to recover.

-Non-monetary damages provide compensation for personal suffering.
-Grounds for non-economic damages include the following:
+Non-economic damages provide compensation for personal suffering.
+Grounds for non-economic damages include:

 • Anxiety